 Lodging in the Heart of Shenandoah Valley

-Tucked into the foothills of the Blue Ridge Mountains on 50 picturesque acres lies Steeles Tavern Manor Bed & Breakfast and Alpine Hideaway Cottages.
-Innkeepers Melissa and Ray Alexander invite you to our property located in a peaceful country setting with a spring-fed pond, walking grounds, babbling creek and mountain views.
-Ideally situated midway between the country’s “Best Small Towns” of Staunton and Lexington, guests can visit many attractions such as Crabtree Falls and the Blue Ridge Parkway, Historic Lexington, Staunton’s theatre, renowned Central Virginia wineries, The Virginia Horse Center, Natural Bridge, antique shops, and championship golf which all are within twenty to thirty miles of our property.
+Tucked into the foothills of the Blue Ridge Mountains in Virginia lies Steeles Tavern Manor and Alpine Hideaway Cottages, a Shenandoah Valley bed and breakfast.
+Innkeepers Melissa and Ray Alexander invite you to our property located on 50 picturesque acres in a peaceful country setting with a spring-fed pond, walking grounds, babbling creek and mountain views.
+Ideally situated midway between the country’s “Best Small Towns” of Staunton and Lexington, guests can visit many attractions such as Crabtree Falls and the Blue Ridge Parkway, Historic Lexington, Staunton’s theatre, renowned Central Virginia wineries, The Virginia Horse Center, Natural Bridge, antique shops, and hiking trails which all are within twenty to thirty miles of our property.

 COTTAGES.
-The Cottages are romantic “Hideaways”.
+Our Shenandoah Valley cottages are romantic “Hideaways”.
 They are spacious each having cathedral ceilings, pine walls and ceilings that give it a cozy comfort feeling as soon as you walk through the door.
 Each features outdoor hot tubs on private decks, double Jacuzzi tubs in the bathroom, gas fireplaces, WiFi, flat screen TVs with Direct TV service, full kitchens, and gas grills.
-Two romantic cottages perch atop the Blue Ridge overlooking the Shenandoah Valley’s green fields and blue mountains.
+Two romantic cottages perch atop the Blue Ridge overlooking green fields and blue mountains.
 The third cabin which is dog friendly nestles against a fishing pond and mountain pastures.
 Guests have the option to enjoy breakfast at Steeles Tavern Manor for an additional fee.
 See Breakfast section for more details.

 Your day can include one or more activities in our area, or you may roam the grounds to enjoy views of our pond, cattle grazing in our hillside pasture, the rolling stream, or our in-ground swimming pool.
 After your day’s activities, please join us at the Wine Bar in our Social Room to enjoy a glass of Virginia wine or local microbrews and snack on some local cheese from Mountain View Farms (Raphine) or The Cheese Shop (Stuarts Draft).
 Relax and enjoy the warm hospitality.
 Feel free to share the experiences of your day with Melissa and Ray along with the other guests.
 Top the evening off with dinner at one of the many restaurants just minutes away in Lexington or Staunton.
 We can help with making recommendations or reservations at any restaurants in our area.
 Our guests feel pampered during their stay and well rested when their visit has ended.